 Great question!
 There are two steps:

-- The application is an online form (peep the link at the top of this page!) that you’ll need to submit it all at once.
-If you don’t have regular access to internet, please let us know and we can provide a paper application.
-In addition to answering the short essay questions, you’ll also need to provide your work history and the contact information for two references.
+- The application is an online form (peep the link at the top of this page!) that you’ll need to submit all at once.
+If you don’t have regular access to the internet, please let us know and we can provide a paper application.

-- Interview.
+- Interview time!
 A committee of staff members and Bus Alumni will read applications and interview applicants who look like a good fit.